Project:

 Solution:

-FuseChange, with funding from the Deutsche Bank Foundation of America and support from Microsoft technologies, developed concepts for SMART (Students Making a Real Transition) as a prototype application.
+With funding from the Deutsche Bank Foundation of America and support from Microsoft technologies, FuseChange developed concepts for SMART (Students Making a Real Transition) — a prototype application designed to modernize case management for the program.

-2. Integrate systems across government and social service providers.
+2. Integrate data systems across government agencies and social service providers.

-5. Provide an open-source platform accessible to school districts nationwide.
+5. Provide an open-source platform accessible to school districts across the country.

 Results

-Provided guidance to support the district in thinking our a more inclusive and holistic solutions to support:
+FuseChange provided guidance to help the district think through more inclusive and holistic approaches to student support, including:

-2. Enhanced communication and data sharing between the DOE, city departments, and nonprofit partners.
+2. Improved communication and data sharing between the DOE, city departments, and nonprofit partners.

-3. Improved coordination of social services, ensuring timely support for students.
+3. Better coordination of social services to ensure more timely support for students.

-4. Efficient tracking and utilization of McKinney-Vento Act funding.
+4. More efficient tracking and use of McKinney-Vento Act funding.